Loan Participation Program

 USBCI funding deployed by EDOs receives a low-interest rate and fee set by the state.
 The private funding deployed by the “Primary Lender” receives a market rate set by the lender.
 The borrower gets a blended interest rate between the going market rate and the state's low-interest rate.

 Participating EDOs will be granted 50% of the funding they deploy when the program closes in 2030.
 This enables this program's low blended interest rate for borrowers.
 It also invests in Utah's gap financing ecosystem.

 - Enables lenders to expand access to credit for small businesses.

 - Provides small businesses with interest rates and fees below market rates by combining low-cost public capital with private investment.

-- The CDFI/RFF and Primary Lender partnership enables the program to help distribute capital to underserved communities and regions.
+- The EDO and Primary Lender partnership enables the program to help distribute capital to underserved communities and regions.

-The USBCI LPP will assist Utah businesses that need capital to stabilize, pivot, or expand their businesses.
+The USBCI LPP assists Utah businesses that need capital to stabilize, pivot, or expand their businesses.